thomassuedbroecker/gitops-create-software-everywhere-module/README.md

               output: sealed_secrets_cert
 ```

-* How to create that catalog.yaml?

-It is useful to take a look into [iascable documentation](https://github.com/cloud-native-toolkit/iascable) and the [build-catalog.sh automation](https://github.com/cloud-native-toolkit/software-everywhere/blob/main/.github/scripts/build-catalog.sh).

-* Create a new github project that contains the `custom-catalog.yaml` and ensure that the github project has a tag and a release.
+* Add the `guestbook-catalog.yaml` the guestbook module github repository and ensure that the github project has a tag and a release.